The Math to 100%: Using Scenario Modeling to Map Your Path to P&T

 Key Takeaways

-• Bilateral Factor is a Multiplier: Disabilities affecting both sides of the body (e.g., left and right knees) provide a mathematical bonus that can bridge the gap.
+• Bilateral Factor Calculations: Medical conditions affecting both sides of the body (e.g., left and right knees) are calculated with an additional 10% factor in the VA’s combined rating table.

 • 2026 Pay Rates: A 100% rating now pays approximately $3,938.58/month for a veteran with no dependents.

-How to get to 100 VA disability involves strategically combining primary and secondary service-connected conditions to reach a raw “whole person” score of 95% or higher.
-Because the VA uses a non-linear “fuzzy math” system (where 50% + 50% = 75%), veterans must use scenario modeling—calculating the specific impact of adding high-value secondary claims (like Sleep Apnea or Radiculopathy) or utilizing the Bilateral Factor to push their rounded score to the 100% threshold.
+Understanding how to get to 100 VA disability involves documenting the clinical severity of primary and secondary service-connected conditions to ensure the ‘whole person’ score reflects a veteran’s true medical status.
+Because the VA uses a non-linear ‘fuzzy math’ system (where 50% + 50% = 75%), veterans benefit from medical evidence assessments—evaluating the clinical impact of secondary conditions (like Sleep Apnea or Radiculopathy) and understanding how the Bilateral Factor applies to their medical profile.

-The VA uses a concept called the “Whole Person Theory.”
-The logic is simple: you cannot be more than 100% disabled.
-If you are 50% disabled, you have 50% of your “whole person” remaining.
+The VA uses a concept called the ‘Whole Person Theory.’
+The logic is that a person cannot be more than 100% disabled.
+If a veteran is 50% disabled, they have 50% of their ‘whole person’ remaining.
 The next rating is applied only to that remaining 50%.

-This makes moving from 90% to 100% the hardest step in the entire claims process.
-To move from a raw score of 90% to 95% (the threshold for rounding up), you often need a new claim rated at 50% or more.
+Moving from 90% to 100% is often the most complex step in the process.
+To move from a raw score of 90% to 95% (the threshold for rounding up), the medical evidence must support a combined impact that reaches that 95% mark.

 Read More: VA Math Explained: Why 50% + 50% Doesn’t Equal 100%